Pranay-dadi/Environment-Search/README.md

-Clone this repository.
+Step 1 : Clone this repository.
-go to client - Then npm install
-The build file can be produced by using npm run build in terminal. go to server - Then npm install
+Step 2 : Open the terminal and go to client directory - Then use npm install Step 3 : Open the terminal and go to server directory - Then use npn install Step 4 : In client directory - The build file can be produced by using npm run build in terminal.
-To run use npm start while navigating to server directory in terminal.
+Step 5 : In server directory use npm start.
-Application runs on PORT 5000 - localhost:5000.
+Application runs on PORT 5000 - https://localhost:5000 webpage